Sustainability at Saint John’s

 - In May, the SJU Office of Sustainability hired summer student worker Brandon Dorsey

-- The Office will be implementing the Energy Corps this summer in an effort to reduce phantom energy
+- The Office has implimented the Energy Corps in an effort to reduce phantom energy

-- A new hydration station will be installed this summer in the McKeown Center thanks to the SJU Senate
+- A new hydration station will be installed this fall in the McKeown Center thanks to the SJU Senate

 - Stephen Johnson was able to see the first picking of lettuce arrive at the Refectory from the new Winter Greenhouse